LoPezous/remote_outlook_access/README.md

 # remote_outlook_access
-Project aiming at using the windows outlook API to take control of a computer remotely via e-mail commands.
+Project aiming at using the Windows outlook API to take control of a computer remotely via e-mail commands.
+The "listener" program scans for any new e-mails and executes commands comming from the ones that contain a given password.